What is Early Childhood Education?

 Steps to Become an Early Childhood Education Teacher in Colorado

-The best way to become an ECE teacher in Colorado is to complete a bachelor’s degree in early childhood or a related subject.
+The best way to become a preschool teacher in Colorado is to complete an associate or bachelor’s degree in early childhood or a related subject.
 You may also need endorsements, which have specific requirements that must be met if you want to be considered competent in those areas.

 Colorado has a three-tiered teacher licensure process.
 The first level of licensure is the Initial Teacher License that must be renewed unless the teacher can complete the requirements for a professional license.
 The third level is an honorary level of the master teacher.
 The master teacher certification reflects and honors outstanding contributions to the teaching profession in Colorado.
-Colorado was among the few states that do not require basic skills a test.
+This is one of the few states that does not require a basic skills test.
 The regulations do require competency testing in the specific grade and subject areas to be taught.

 Testing is one of the available pathways to establish licensure by proving competency to support endorsements.